Excerpt 4, A Seat for the Rabble

 “Aye, I fear for him,” Merman Jarrod went on.
 “That ship he boarded, I’ve never seen its sigil before, my prince.
 And the Sea of Dracar is dangerous enough.
 I’ve never known a man to return from the World’s Edge.”

-Jason grew frustrated.
-“He is a seasoned warrior and the crown prince of Loran,” he returned curtly, to signal he’d had his fill of conversation on this subject.
-“And I’ve told you, don’t call me a prince.”
+“He is a seasoned warrior and the crown prince of Loran,” Jason returned curtly, to signal he’d had his fill of conversation on this subject.
+“And I’ve told you, I’m no prince.”
 Even if I am the king’s trueblood son.

 The ship captain made a grim headshake.
 “Such a terrible name, especially for a man of such honor as you, my friend.
 In my tribe, we would slit a child’s throat before we’d name him Child of War in any tongue.”

 Irony wasn’t lost on the war-weary prince.
-I’d give all my remaining days to never draw blood again.
+I’d give all my remaining days to never draw blood again, he thought.
 Not even the Silver Throne could tempt me.

 Merman Jarrod unscrewed the top of his wineskin and tilted his head back for a gush of red-violet wine.
 “Now your brother, the crown prince—there was a man who deserved names like Warchild.”

 Jason peered beyond the bow, toward the untroubled sky west of the storm clouds.
-Where are you now, Prince Garrett? he thought.
-And was it grief that drove you to madness—and to try for a land beyond the sea no one living has ever seen?
+Where are you now, Prince Garrett? he pondered.
+And was it grief that drove you to madness . . . and to try for a land beyond the sea no one living has ever seen?

 Weeks after the crown heir to the Silver Throne boarded an unfamiliar ship in the middle of a fog-blanketed sea at night, he still had no idea what to make of it—or what even to tell his king.
 The whole thing was maddening to think on, a bad dream from which he couldn’t seem to wake, made all the worse by the fact that Garrett and Erick Eddenhold had been the king’s only legitimate successors.
 Damn you for making me explain it, Garrett, you and your quest.